thbc/edu/README.md

-Course material (wip) for Unity and VR.
-See files in "Unity x VR INTRO" folder.
+Course material for working with VR in Unity and VR.
+See files in "Introduction_Unity_VR" folder.